Intermodalics/tango_ros/TangoxRos/README.md

 * Plug an android device to your desktop.

 * Check the TangoCore version of your device (Settings->Apps->Tango Core).
-This app was tested on the Sirius release.
+The app was tested on Sirius and Yildun releases.

 * Press the green arrow in Android Studio to build and install the app on the device.